Overwatch 2 changes multiplayer to five-person teams, tweaks role limits

 The first time you play Overwatch 2, you might feel like you're missing a team member.
 That's because you will be.
-Overwatch director Aaron Keller announced during a developer livestream Thursday that Overwatch 2 will reduce multiplayer teams to just five players on each side.
+Overwatch 2 will reduce multiplayer teams to just five players on each side, Overwatch director Aaron Keller announced during a developer livestream.

-"Overwatch has always been played with two teams of six players," he explained.
+"Overwatch has always been played with two teams of six players," he explained Thursday.
 "Overwatch 2 will be played with two teams of five players, consisting of two support, two DPS and one tank."

 It's a big change to the multiplayer dynamic of the first game, and Keller knows it, but he's careful to note this isn't the first time the Overwatch team has changed the rules.
 "Before launch, you could pick six Winstons if you wanted for your team composition," he said, recalling how eventually teams were limited to just two of each kind of hero.
 "We feel like this is the next step in the way Overwatch ought to be played."